dsmutin/FontEco/README.md

 - `dithering_mode` (str):
   - "blue_noise": Uses Sobol' sequence and blue noise dithering for natural-looking dot patterns
   - "shape": Uses shape-based dithering with circles or rectangles
+  - "line": Uses line-based dithering with parallel or random lines
 - `shape_type` (str): Type of shape to use for shape dithering ("circle" or "rectangle").
 Default: "circle"
 - `shape_size` (int or str): Size of shapes for shape dithering:
   - int: exact size in pixels